East Coast Line (Sweden): History

 At the construction of the first Swedish mainline railway network 1856–1891 there was a principle to avoid the coasts.
-This was for military reasons (protect against attacks, airplanes did not exist) and to bring steam powered transport to areas without any.
+This was for military reasons (protect against attacks, aircraft did not yet exist) and to bring steam powered transport to areas without any.
 The coasts already had steamboats.
 The Northern Main Line was built Stockholm–Uppsala–Avesta–Storvik–Ånge.
 Gävle, Söderhamn and Sundsvall which today are located along the East Coast Line were then connected by branches from the mainline.

 The first part of today's East Coast Line was the Stockholm–Uppsala part of the Northern Main Line, which opened on 20 September 1866.
 It was followed by the Uppsala–Gävle Railway, which was built by a private company and opened 1874.
 The railway Gävle–Sundsvall–Härnösand was opened 1927 after several years of debate.
 It was called the East Coast Line, and was built by a company mainly owned by the government and the cities along it.
 After a revision of the naming of railways in Sweden, the name East Coast Line was given to the railway Stockholm–Uppsala–Gävle–Sundsvall.

+On August 7, 2023, an SJ train heading towards Sundsvall derailed between Iggesund and Hudiksvall.
+The storm Hans flooded a railway embankment and it collapsed following heavy rains.
+The passenger train, which was carrying some 120 people derailed shortly after 12:30 local time.
+Three people were taken to hospital.